The Art of Being Triggered

 Those moments where you are feeling great and shitting rainbows one second and the next you are totally pissed with a flinching right eye when you see some bird crap on your car, and you gotta let that anger out somewhere – or at someone.
 Right?

 We have all been there.
-Whether it’s suddenly finding yourself in fits of rage over some jealously issue, or starting an argument with your partner because you took something they said the wrong way.
+Whether it’s suddenly finding yourself in fits of rage over some jealousy issue, or starting an argument with your partner because you took something they said the wrong way.
 Or it could be really subtle, like in my case, knocking back every opportunity given to me for promotion in a company I once worked for, as internally I held a belief that I didn’t deserve them.

-In these situations, our brains instantly creates a reason for the reaction that seems to justify the behavioural response, which often makes no logical sense at all.
+In these situations, our brains instantly creates a reason for the reaction that seems to justify the behavioral response, which often makes no logical sense at all.
 Yeah, ill make screechy wheelspins up the road because my coffee went cold this morning, that’ll show em’ (what a dick I am).

 “Can’t start a day on cold coffee”